stko/markdown_crawler/README.md

 ### Tables as Hashes

 Defining object properties as list is one way, but expecially in such cases with a lot of repeating properties MDC offers also the way to use tables as sources.
-MDC knows two kinds of tables, which differs only in the left-top-most cell, but give different results.
-At first we see a table, where the left- top-most -cell is not empty:
+MDC knows two kinds of tables, which differs only in the left-top-most cell, but will give different results.
+At first we see a table, where the left- top-most cell is not empty:

 | key A   | key B   | key C   |
 |---------|---------|---------|